Argo Group International (NYSE:ARGO) Issues Earnings Results, Misses Expectations By $0.23 EPS

-Argo Group International (NYSE:ARGO – Get Rating) posted its quarterly earnings results on Monday.
+Argo Group International (NYSE:ARGO – Get Rating) posted its quarterly earnings data on Monday.
 The company reported $0.89 earnings per share for the quarter, missing analysts’ consensus estimates of $1.12 by ($0.23), Fidelity Earnings reports.
 Argo Group International had a net margin of 4.95% and a return on equity of 5.40%.
-During the same period in the prior year, the firm posted $1.60 earnings per share.
+During the same quarter in the previous year, the firm earned $1.60 earnings per share.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 15th.
-Shareholders of record on Wednesday, August 31st will be given a dividend of $0.31 per share.
-This represents a $1.24 annualized dividend and a yield of 3.85%.
-The ex-dividend date is Tuesday, August 30th.
-Argo Group International’s payout ratio is 46.10%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 15th.
+Investors of record on Wednesday, August 31st will be given a dividend of $0.31 per share.
+This represents a $1.24 annualized dividend and a yield of 5.20%.
+The ex-dividend date of this dividend is Tuesday, August 30th.
+Argo Group International’s dividend payout ratio is currently 46.10%.

 Institutional Inflows and Outflows